martinpihrt/OSPy/api/docs/Details.md

 #### PUT
 Not implemented
 #### DELETE
-Not implemented, or maybe "reset to default" for all stations ?
+Not implemented, or maybe "reset to default" for all stations?
 #### Actions
 Manually start station with id 1.
-Duration is specified :
+Duration is specified:
 `POST` `/stations/1/?do=start`
 ```json
 {